operasoftware/devopera/_extensions/browser-actions.md

 ---
 title: 'Browser Actions: Buttons, Popups and Badges'
+authors:
+- shwetank-dixit
+featured: featured
 license: cc-by-3.0
 ---

 ## Introduction

-In the [architecture overview](tut_architecture_overview.html), we covered the various UI elements that can be included in Opera extensions: these fall into two categories, *Page Actions* and *Browser Actions*.
+In the [architecture overview](tut_architecture_overview.html), we covered the various UI elements that can be included in Opera extensions: these fall into two categories, _Page Actions_ and _Browser Actions_.

 In this article, we’ll get to see how to put these UI elements into action in an extension.